spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/http-file/_index.md

 ---
-layout: single
 title:  "HTTP File"
-sidebar:
-  nav: reference
+description: An HTTP file artifact is a reference to a file stored in plaintext and reachable via HTTP.
 ---

-An HTTP file artifact is a reference to a file stored in plaintext and reachable via HTTP.
 These artifacts are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 A file represented by an HTTP file artifact can be downloaded using HTTP Basic